eqfy/mem-leak-analyzer/UserStudy1.md

 After the user studies, we went over the design of the probability/score model and discovered that there indeed exist edge cases where it would fail.
 Thus, we decided to go with a purely pessimistic three-state solution (memory exists, possibly exists, does not exist) as our base implementation.

-Howvever, we were somewhat unsatisfied with the three-case solution for certain cases such as when a memory block is being to by multiple pointers and freeing some of the pointers.
+Howvever, we were somewhat unsatisfied with the three-case solution for certain cases such as when a memory block is being used by multiple pointers and freeing some of the pointers.
 We believe there are better analysis models in these scenarios.
 This led to us to consider a special model (all state model), that keep tracks of all pointer pointing relationships for a block, so that it passes our analysis.
 However, as this design requires an exponential amount of memory, we decided to limit it to the case where there is no more than 8 pointers pointing to the same memory block.
 We will be updating our design in the upcoming weeks if we do decide to implement this after finishing the basic three-state analysis.